Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark

-{\bf Optical data}.
-The optical data of our dataset originates from the PlanetScope satellite constellation operated by Planet Labs.
-We gather the cloud-free and cloudy observations from the Level-3B top-of-atmosphere reflectance product, which are radiometrically-, sensor-, and geometrically-corrected.
-It provides four-band (Blue, Red, Green and Near-Infrared) imagery with a spatial resolution of $3m$.
+Specifically, we gather the cloudy and cloud-free observations from the PlanetScope Level-3B top-of-atmosphere reflectance product, which are radiometrically-, sensor-, and geometrically-corrected.
+It includes four spectral bands, Blue, Red, Green, and Near-Infrared.
 In our dataset, the average time interval between paired cloudy and cloud-free data is $2.8$ days.
-This is shorter than the intra-mission revisiting period of Landsat-8 and Sentinel-2 satellites, and minimizes the amount of land cover change occurring between our paired data.
-And the cloudy data features a diversity of clouds, ranging from semi-transparent to dense, and from light to heavy cloud covering.
+This is shorter than the intra-mission revisiting period of Landsat-8 and Sentinel-2 satellites and minimizes the amount of land cover change occurring between our paired data.
+The cloudy data features a diversity of clouds, ranging from semi-transparent to dense, and from light to heavy cloud covering.
 In addition to the cloudy and reference cloud-free data, we also collect the cloud masks associated with cloudy PlanetScope images according to the Unusable Data Mask (UDM) assets provided by Planet Labs.
 UDM masks give information about which pixels in the images are clear or cloudy, permitting a statistical evaluation of cloud coverage and enabling cloud mask-guided methods to work.

 {\bf SAR data}.
 Benefiting from the free and open data policy of the Copernicus program, the SAR data of our dataset originates from the Sentinel-1 mission operated by the European Space Agency.
-We gather the Sentinel-1 data with a spatial resolution of $10m$ from the Level-1 Ground Range Detected (GRD) product archived by Google Earth Engine~\citep{gorelick2017google}.
+We gather the Sentinel-1 data under ascending/descending orbits with a spatial resolution of $10m$ from the Level-1 Ground Range Detected (GRD) product archived by Google Earth Engine~\citep{gorelick2017google}.
 The measurements are acquired in interferometric wide swath (IW) mode with two polarization channels VV (vertical transmit/vertical receive) and VH (vertical transmit/horizontal receive), which are pre-processed with thermal noise removal, radiometric calibration, terrain correction, and are converted to backscatter coefficients ($\sigma^{\circ}$) in units of decibels (dB). {\revise In our dataset, the average time interval between the cloudy data and its corresponding SAR data is $2.2$ days.}